The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 Skógafoss waterfall in south Iceland

-I love the mesmerizing feeling of sitting by a waterfall and have to tear myself away from them.
-I am in luck as Iceland has got so many beautiful waterfalls, which I visit often.
+I love the mesmerizing feeling of sitting by waterfalls and have to tear myself away.
+I am in luck, as Iceland has so many beautiful waterfalls that I visit often.

-One of my favourite trips in my country is visiting the waterfalls in the south; the best known are Seljalandsfoss waterfall and Skógafoss waterfall.
-The Icelandic term for a waterfall is "foss".
+One of my favourite trips in my country is visiting the waterfalls in the south; the best-known are Seljalandsfoss and Skógafoss.

 Top photo: Skógafoss waterfall and the troll